liquity/dev/README.md

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
 It decreases their LUSD balance by _amount and decreases their front end’s stake by `_amount`.
 It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.

-`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
+`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.

 `registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.